SignorMercurio/cncamp_homework/README.md

 - Running `gcloud --quiet auth configure-docker` requires the service account to have the permission to create bucket.
 For instance, `Storage Admin` role works, but it's clearly not the least privilege you can grant.
-- You'll need `Kubernetes Engine Developer` role for your service account.
+- You'll need `Kubernetes Engine Developer` / `Kubernetes Engine Admin` role for your service account.
 - `secrets.GKE_PROJECT`: GKE's Project ID
 - `secrets.GKE_SA_KEY`: Base64 encoded JSON key of your service account